 Bulk buying could also help the environment in a small way, as it can mean less packaging waste than smaller individual packages.
 Zero-waste and packaging-free food shops are available in many cities, giving you an option to bulk-buy goods like pasta, pulses and more – completely package-free.

-4. Buy in season
+4. Buy locally and in season

 Fresh ingredients are often cheaper when they’re in season.
 Eating with the seasons means you can buy more local produce, potentially reducing your carbon footprint rather than buying products shipped halfway across the world.